austinbv/dino/README.md

 #### 2) Install the Arduino IDE OR CLI

-Get the Arduino IDE [here](http://arduino.cc/en/Main/Software) for a graphical interface, or use the command line interface from [here](https://github.com/arduino/arduino-cli/releases), or Homebrew.
+Get the Arduino IDE [here](http://arduino.cc/en/Main/Software) for a graphical interface (recommended for Windows), or use the command line interface from [here](https://github.com/arduino/arduino-cli/releases), or Homebrew.

-**CLI Installation with Homebrew on Mac, Linux, or WSL on Windows:**
+**CLI Installation with Homebrew on Mac or Linux:**
 ````shell
 brew update
 brew install arduino-cli